Tejaswireddyallam/GDPFall2024-Group2/README.md

 We are done with client meeting for this week and I have collected and analyzed requirements for drafting the main functional requirements list.

-I noted the client Minutes meeting 2 ad we have attended client meeting today.Gathered few functional requirements and analysed existing wiki pages which we need to draft again
+I noted the client Minutes meeting 2 ad we have attended client meeting today.Gathered few functional requirements and analysed existing wiki pages which we need to draft again<hr>

 09/11/2024 - <br>